Practical Guide To

 In short, video tutorials, mentor monitored development, face-to-face discussions, and book reading.

 Yes.
 Computer equipment, ergonomic chairs, online courses, licenses, books…

-This really depends on you and your general area of interest, but some general areas are:
+This depends on you and your general area of interest, but some general areas are:

 - Software development methodologies in practice

-- Tracking of changes and proper methods for versioning
+- Tracking of changes and adequate methods for versioning

 - Continuous integration tools and methods